DSchroer/schroer.ca/source/about/index.md

 ## About Me

 I have been interested in technology and software development from a young age.
 Being a curious person and growing up in an engineering household has turned me into a lifelong learner.
-I have a very inquisitive mind and jump at any new challenge that comes my way.
 I believe in good software design and have a passion for well built and flexible tools.

 ## Skills